 Russian and Ukrainian energy ministers failed to reach an agreement Tuesday on future supplies at talks mediated by EU officials.
-Russia offered Ukraine a price of $247 per cubic meter, a $40 discount.
+Russia offered Ukraine a price of $247 per thousand cubic meters, a $40 discount.
 Ukraine wanted a $100 discount.

 Russian Energy Minister Alexander Novak insisted the discount that Ukraine is asking for would put the cost of supplying Ukraine below the market rate.